tomerguttman/SDMarket/CONTRIBUTING.md

 3. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 4. Issue a pull request and ask us to review it.
 Don't forget to link the PR to a relevant issue if it exists.
-5. Make sure the pull request passes CI checks (Lint,tests, etc...)
+5. If theres a CI check, make sure the pull request passes CI checks (Lint,tests, etc...) - iff theres
 6. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.